imgRenko/Simple-TouHou-STG-Framework-for-Unity/README.md

 At present, this framework is not perfect, it needs some time to improve its functions（Take it easy!)
 Several functions are missing: video, music room system.

+# Install
+Since the old version is not archived here, you can only get old version from others.
+Only new versions are available here.
+Clone this repo, and then create a new unity project to store the files you get from here according to the unity file structure.
+That's the first step.
+The second step is to repair the missing art resource reference.
+After the missing art resource reference is repaired, the framework can be used normally.

 # How to use this framework
 [imgRenko Blog STG Framework tutorial (CN)](https://imgrenko.gitee.io/2021/03/12/TouHouSTGFrameWorkTutorials/)，This page will show you how to use this framework，<font size = 1>(But it does not finish………………)</font>